yowainwright/codependence/.github/ACTION.md

 # Codependence GitHub Action

-Use Codependence in your GitHub Actions workflows to automatically check and update dependencies.
+Use Codependence in your GitHub Actions workflows to enforce dependency version policy and optionally update mismatched manifests.

 ## Quick Start